abajwa-hw/security-workshops/Security-workshop-HDP 2_2-seperateIPA.md

 #### Part 1: Authentication: Configure kerberos with LDAP on HDP sandbox using IPA

-Goals:
+- Goals:
--Setup FreeIPA server and create end users and groups in its directory -Install FreeIPA client on sandbox VM to enable FreeIPA as central store of posix data using SSSD -Enable Kerberos for the HDP Cluster using FreeIPA server KDC to store Hadoop principals -Integrate Hue with FreeIPAs directory
+  - Setup FreeIPA server and create end users and groups in its directory
+  - Install FreeIPA client on sandbox VM to enable FreeIPA as central store of posix data using SSSD

-Why integrate security with LDAP?
-Plug Hadoop into enterprises existing Identity Management Getting the OS to recognize AD/LDAP's Users and Groups is critical for customers who need large populations of their users to access Hadoop.
+  - Enable Kerberos for the HDP Cluster using FreeIPA server KDC to store Hadoop principals
+  - Integrate Hue with FreeIPAs directory

-How to integrate with LDAP?
+- How to integrate with LDAP?
-IPA (Identity Policy Audit) is an integrated solution developed by Red Hat that wraps an LDAP/DNS/NTP/Kerberos server together.
+  - IPA (Identity Policy Audit) is an integrated solution developed by Red Hat that wraps an LDAP/DNS/NTP/Kerberos server together.
 It makes it easy to implement a kerberos solution and to get users access to a cluster.

+- Setup details
-We will be using a 2 VM setup: one with LDAP and one with HDP 2.2.
+  - We will be using a 2 VM setup: one with LDAP and one with HDP 2.2.
 In this example we will be using a single node HDP 2.2 setup installed via Ambari with Hue setup
-The official 2.2 sandbox is not being used as it already has Ranger installed.
+  - The official 2.2 sandbox is not being used as it already has Ranger installed.

 #### Install a CentOS VM from iso and install FreeIPA on it using instructions here